mikependon/RepoDB.NET/pages/classes/bulkinsertmapitem.md

 GO
 ```

-Then you created a method that does return an array of your model.
+Then, you created a method that does return an array of your model.

 ```csharp
 private IEnumerable<Person> GetPeople(int count = 10)